Suffered A Slip, Trip Or Fall In A Public Place? We will Use Over 40 Years Of Experience To Get You The Best Outcome

 Some examples of common slip, trip and fall hazards – and possible preventive steps – include:

 - A step in a dimly lit bar causes patrons to trip.
 This hazard could be avoided by highlighting the step with lights, a sign or some other measure that would call attention to it.

 - The deck around a hotel’s swimming pool becomes very slippery when water is splashed from the pool.
 The hotel owners could install friction strips that would give pedestrians surer footing on the deck.

 - A wooden step that leads to the upper level of a building has become rotten and loose, posing a fall hazard.
 The owners or commercial tenants of the building should monitor the condition of all stairs and make repairs as soon as possible.

 - Displays of merchandise in a department store block the aisles and pose a trip hazard.
 Store managers should make sure that customers can safely navigate the store without stumbling over clutter.

 These are just a few examples of the many ways in which a slip, trip or fall accident can happen in a public place in Victoria – and the ways in which such accidents could be avoided.
-Our Henry Carus has over 35 years of experience with such claims and has an unending list of examples of accidents that could have been avoided had the proper measures been taken.
+Our Henry Carus has over 40 years’ experience with such claims and has an unending list of examples of accidents that could have been avoided with proper measures.